-PROGRAM AREAS FOR 2023 (CONTINUED)
+PROGRAM AREAS FOR 2024 (CONTINUED)

 - Applicant agrees to track the number of visitors at this resource during the current calendar year.
-Examples of when visitors should be counted include visitors who attend events, conduct business, and tour of the building or related facilities. - Applicant agrees to track the number of events held at this resource during the current calendar year. - 7.
-Public Education In FY23, all Public Education applications must be limited to: - Training and Education for Employee, Commissioner, or Elected Official Development (Technical Conferences, etc.); or - Invigorating and encouraging the use of national K-12 education programs, such as Teaching with Historic Places and Project Archaeology (see page 8).
+Examples of when visitors should be counted include visitors who attend events, conduct business, and tour of the building or related facilities. - Applicant agrees to track the number of events held at this resource during the current calendar year.